JeffInMadison/CompoundWordExample/README.md

 CompoundWordExample
 ===================

 I worked sporadically on this example over the course of a few days.
 I decided to write some tests as a way to mark what I needed to do next by writing tests on methods the expected results that I needed to write.
 I have included the tests but they are by no means robust or always the most useful but reflect how I solved this problem while doing other tasks so I have included them.
 I also chose to write my example in Java since I’ve been using primarily Java for the last year or so to do Android development.
+I also checked it into my GitHub repo to more easily move between computers and track changes.
+It is here (https://github.com/JeffInMadison/CompoundWordExample.git) if anyone is interested.

 The stated goal was to find the largest word that can be constructed by concatenating smaller words in the file.
 Since I was going to be checking if a certain string was in the list often I read the entire list into a HashSet so that the search was an O(1) search cost.
 It means keeping a copy of the list in memory but the other stated goal is speed not space efficiency.